 Moderate Walks around Whitby

-Circular Walk – Whitby Abbey, Lighthouse and Saltwick Bay
+Whitby Abbey, Lighthouse and Saltwick Bay circular route

-We love this moderate circular walk with modest uphill walking around Whitby, it climbs and heads away from the town to head along to Whitby Lighthouse.
+We love this moderate circular walk with modest uphill walking around Whitby.
+It climbs and heads away from the town to the Whitby Lighthouse.

 The walk along the clifftop past Saltwick Bay affords wonderful sea and cliff views.
 The walk then heads back into Whitby via the historic ruins of Whitby Abbey and then down the 199 steps back into town.